 - G Wallpaper: You can set up the screen displayed on the LCD screen in the standby mode. - G Backlight: You can select whether or not the phone uses the backlight.
-A marginal increase in the standby/talk time can be achieved by turning the backlight off. - Off means that the backlight is never on. - 10 seconds turns the backlight off 10 seconds after the last key was pressed. - 30 seconds turns the backlight off 30 seconds after the last key was pressed. - 60 seconds turns the backlight off 60 seconds after the last key was pressed. - Always on turns the backlight always on while flip is opened. - Contrast: This option allows you to adjust the contrast of the LCD screen by pressing the navigation key.
+A marginal increase in the standby/talk time can be achieved by turning the backlight off. - Main LCD - Off means that the backlight is never on. - 10 seconds turns the backlight off 10 seconds after the last key was pressed. - 30 seconds turns the backlight off 30 seconds after the last key was pressed. - 60 seconds turns the backlight off 60 seconds after the last key was pressed. - Always on turns the backlight always on while flip is opened. - Sub OEL